Getting the retail industry off life support following Covid-19

 Whilst the recovery stage may seem far off, the future of retail depends on a strong response plan.
 In these times of uncertainty, we can look to how the NHS approaches a major incident.

-The principles of emergency medicine can be translated into retail
+The principles of emergency medicine can be translated into saving retail businesses

 When a trauma team first learns of a patient coming into the emergency department, there are a pattern of principles that occur.
 The team prepares for the known information; the patient’s gender and current state.
 They consider what’s unknown; a patient’s medical history, if there has been a use of alcohol or drugs, and their allergies.
 Then there are the unpredictables - will the patient’s state have accelerated, is there a hidden cause of injury?